tp-kafka/exercise/exercise03.md

 Extend the rest Endpoint of the user processor so that you can query which instance of the application holds a certain key.
 Use `streams.queryMetadataForKey` to query the metadata for a key.

 ## Bonus C: Distributed Data 2
 Extend the endpoint from Bonus B so that the endpoint does not return the application instance.
 Instead query the data and return it if the data should be available locally.
 Otherwise send a redirect to the correct host - assuming the activeHost field in the metadata represents a querieable Host.
+Control the activeHost filed by configuring `quarkus.kafka-streams.application-server` and set it to the publicly avalable route to your workspace.
+Test your code in collaboration with another team.